 Clearly, the solution has everything for trouble-free customer self-service, too.
 It includes a well-packed knowledge base that is smartly integrated into the chat widget.
 That means a user can click the “Search” tab and look for the necessary articles right in the widget without surfing thousands of other website pages.

-Our knowledge base is an SEO-friendly and fully scalable resource center where you can create an information hierarchy with categories and sections to FAQs your clients usually ask.
+Our knowledge base is an SEO-friendly and fully scalable resource center where you can create an information hierarchy with categories and sections for FAQs your clients usually ask.

 The knowledge base WYSIWYG editor is rich and totally the punch line.
 It allows you to change the text the way you like it, insert visuals to get the best out of your resource hub and educate customers better, make articles public or private.
 You can also save your pieces as drafts for later and preview them when the work is done.

 The prices start from $12/month per team member on the Live chat ONLY package if billed annually.
-If you want the Live chat+Emails plan, it’s $23/month per team member if billed annually.
+If you want more opportunities including the chatbot feature, it’s $20/month per team member if billed annually.
 The knowledge base is included in both of them.

 Why wait?
 Sign up for a free 14-day trial with HelpCrunch to deliver do-it-yourself service to your customers now!

 Freshdesk is one of the customer support products in the Freshworks family.
 Along with other helpful features, this self-service software offers such solutions as a knowledge base, chatbot, and a web widget.